How Do Trees Make Oxygen?

 Carbon dioxide levels also affect the rate of photosynthesis, with increased carbon dioxide levels increasing the rate of oxygen production.
 Sunlight is critical to photosynthesis, as it provides the energy needed to drive the process.

-You May Also Like: How to Successfully Grow Strawberries in Alabama
+You May Also Like: How to Propagate Russian Sage: A Simple Guide.

 Explanation Of How Deforestation, Pollution, And Climate Change Can Impact Oxygen Production